actions-workshop/actions-workshop/docs/302-triggers-and-events.md

       - run: echo "Triggered by external event!"
 ```

+Commit and push this workflow to your repository.
 To trigger this workflow, you will need to use the GitHub API.
 You can do this with `curl` or any HTTP client.
 You will need a personal access token (PAT) to authenticate.
 Options:
 * Classic token with `repo` scope.
 * Fine-grained token with `Actions: Read and write` permission and `Contents: Read and write` access.